-- REDUCE BLUETOOTH INTERFERENCE: Make sure your Smart Control trainer isn't paired to any other apps.
+- REDUCE BLUETOOTH INTERFERENCE: Make sure your Control trainer isn't paired to any other apps.

 - Update device OS: Check your general device settings to make sure there isn't an OS update available for your device.
 If one is available, please install it before your next trainer session.

 The Hardware and Bike

 - TIRE PRESSURE: For regular 700x23-25c road tires, we recommend 100 PSI.
 For tires that have a max pressure rating of less than 100 PSI, always inflate to max pressure listed on the tire casing.
 For the most consistent data, check tire pressure daily.